amina-safdar/web_dev/README.md

 All images were downloaded from [Unsplash](https://unsplash.com/).

 #### [Brux](https://brux-107.superhi.hosting/)
-Responsive landing page for fictional dental clinic "Brux".
+Landing page for fictional dental clinic "Brux".
 The site uses fixed header changes, scroll effects, and features a logo that follows the user's mouse movements around the page.
 - Technologies used: JavaScript, HTML5/CSS3

 #### [Design + Code](https://design-code3.netlify.app/)